jrc03c/pyds/readme.md

 Replaces any NaN values in `x` with the specified new value, which by default is numpy's `nan`.
 Works on pretty much any kind of value, I think.
 If a vector, matrix, or tensor is passed into the function, then the return value will be a plain Python `list` since the output can potentially be jagged.

 By default, values that are considered to be undefined are `None`, `numpy.nan`, and `math.nan`.
 However, the second parameter gives you the option of passing in a list of strings that are also considered to be undefined.
 This is useful in cases where you're reading in data from (e.g.) a CSV file that contains empty strings, "NULL", "undefined", etc., and would like to replace those values as well.

 ---

+## `round(x)`

+Same as `roundStandard(x)`.

+---

+## `roundStandard(x)`

+Rounds a number to the nearest integer.
+Note that this does _not_ have the same functionality as the built-in Python [`round`](https://docs.python.org/3/library/functions.html#round) function _or_ the numpy [`round`](https://numpy.org/doc/stable/reference/generated/numpy.round.html) function!
+Both of those use "banker's rounding", which rounds numbers that are half-way between two integers (e.g., 2.5) to _the nearest even integer_ (e.g., 1.5 rounds to 2, but 2.5 also rounds to 2)!
+Instead, this implementation rounds in the "usual" way that we all learned in grade school: numbers exactly half-way between two integers (e.g. 2.5) are always rounded _up_.

+Works on numbers, arbitrarily nested arrays of numbers, numpy arrays, and pandas `DataFrame` and `Series` instances.

+---